-If buying food as a gift for a Thai, the best items to buy are fresh fruit (imported is even better than Thai fruit), Thai snacks (dried fish and squid is particularly popular), nuts, imported chocolate, specialty ice cream, and Thai traditional desserts (which you’ll find at any Thai outdoor market and in many supermarkets too).
+If buying food as a gift for a Thai, the best items to buy are fresh fruit (imported is even better than Thai fruit, as it is something they may not eat often), Thai snacks (dried fish and squid is particularly popular), nuts, imported chocolate, specialty ice cream, and Thai traditional desserts (which you will find at any Thai outdoor market, and in many supermarkets too).

-Try to buy an item that’s in a nice package or, if not, have it packaged prettily at a gift wrap counter.
+Try to buy an item that is packaged nicely or, if not, have it packaged prettily at a gift wrap counter.
 Thais value the beauty of the package as much as the gift itself, so don’t just hand it over in the paper bag you bought it in.

 Luckily, a company called ‘Brand’ makes bird’s nest soup, which is put into a small jar and sold as a health product.
-You’ll find jars of Brand bird’s nest soup at every supermarket in Thailand, at some 7-11s and even at the corner shop.
-Most of the time, they’ll be packaged in pretty boxes wrapped with ribbons, or in a gift basket along with other ‘Brand’ health products.
+You will find jars of Brand bird’s nest soup at every supermarket in Thailand, at some 7-11s and even at the corner shop.
+Most of the time, they will be packaged in pretty boxes wrapped with ribbons, or in a gift basket along with other ‘Brand’ health products.

 These ‘Brand’ jars of bird’s nest soup are a popular gift, particularly to give to people in their 30s and older.
 During my years of teaching in Thailand, I must have received 50 jars of the stuff.
 I didn’t know what to do with it, but the Thais I passed them onto became my new best friends.

 ‘Brand’ also sells jars of chicken broth, another health product, and they too are a happily received gift by most Thais.
-Buying bird’s nest soup or chicken broth shows a Thai you care about their health and that’s very much appreciated.
+Buying bird’s nest soup or chicken broth shows a Thai you care about their health and that is very much appreciated.

-Gifts of Imported Whiskey – Most Thai men love to drink and whiskey is the favorite drink of many of them.
-If you’re visiting a Thai’s home, and you’re looking for a gift for a man, a bottle of imported whiskey will go down a treat.
+Gifts of Imported Whisky – Most Thai men love to drink and whisky is the favorite drink of many of them.
+If you are visiting a Thai’s home, and you’re looking for a gift for a man, a bottle of imported whisky will go down a treat.

-Gifts From Your Home Country – If you’re planning a trip to Thailand in advance, and know you may be visiting a Thai’s home, bringing a gift from your home country would be a lovely thing to do.
+Gifts From Your Home Country – If you are planning a trip to Thailand in advance, and know you may be visiting a Thai’s home, bringing a gift from your home country would be a lovely thing to do.